Lazy Connections

 • Monitor peer activity and automatically disconnect peers that remain inactive and unreachable for a specified time.

-• Keep critical peers (such as routers or excluded peers) always connected to ensure uninterrupted communication.
+• Keep critical peers (such as excluded peers) always connected to ensure uninterrupted communication.

 This feature is especially useful in large-scale deployments or resource-constrained environments, where maintaining full-mesh, permanent connections to all peers is unnecessary and inefficient.